-Fieldwork, while eritiealvaluable to building students' self-efficacy and problem-solving skills (Elkins and Elkins, 2007), can pose a barrier to diversifying the geosciences because of ableism (Carabajal et al., 2020), cost (Carabajal and Atchison, 2020), cost (Abeyta et al., 2020), cultural factors (Hughes, 2015), racism (Abbott, 2006), and sexism (Fairchild et al., 2021) in the field.
+Fieldwork, while valuable to building students' self-efficacy and problem-solving skills (Elkins and Elkins, 2007), can pose a barrier to diversifying the geosciences because of ableism (Carabajal and Atchison, 2020), cost (Abeyta et al., 2020), cultural factors (Hughes, 2015), racism (Abbott, 2006), and sexism (Fairchild et al., 2021) in the field.
 COVID-19 forced the geosciences to develop virtual field experiences, with a positive side effect of removing many of the aforementioned barriers to fieldwork completion.
-This eourse still allowed students to experience many of the positive affective factors incurred during field courses.
-This course was also the most diverse major's course the instructor, Bywater-Reyes, has ever taught with 24 % (out of 25 students) under-represented minorities and 56 % female students.
-Students also came from diverse geographic regions, with students from six US states, one US territory, and one international student.
-At least 40 % of students needed the course to meet degree requirements and most of the eight graduate students needed the experise for their graduate research.
 For example, the computer-based nature of remote field learning removes many physical accessibility issues present for typical field courses.
 The option to learn from home may make the remote courses more feasible for students with family or work responsibilities, as well as reduce real and perceived safety issues related to gender, sexual orientation, and race that may occur in tradition field camp settings.
 Although remote field courses are not necessarily the most desirable for all students, the development of high quality remote field options can be one component of diversifying the geosciences (Egger et al., 2021).